22 Mapping and Analyzing Power

 Robert Linthicum (pg 263) Practice of Macro Social Work

 Power is one of my favorite topics to discuss with students because they tend to equate ‘power’ with ‘politics,’ both feeling equally overwhelming and nebulous to them.
 Consequently, they tend to respond with apprehension.
-But, when students realize that power can be measured, identified, mapped, and manipulated, they perk up to the conversation.
+But, when students realize that power can be measured, identified, mapped, and manipulated, they perk up to the conversation and it quickly becomes a more interesting and fruitful discussion.
 It is a very dynamic part of community change work but needs to be carefully understood.

 Consider that: